Saris Extensions guarantees in supplying top quality products at the Best Price, due to manufacturing and delivering everything in house.

 All our prices are online.
 Discounts may apply if you have been given a brochure with a discount code and payments can be made through our secure payment methods.

-As long as we have it in stock you will receive your order within 3 – 5 working days from when your order has been placed.
-If it is not in stock please do not hesitate to contact us as our stock is updated weekly.
+As long as we have it in stock you will receive your order within 3 – 6 working days from when your order has been placed, unless you are located within the M25 London area-then you have 2 delivery options (economic and express delivery) at the checkout.
+If it is not in stock, please do not hesitate to contact us as our stock is updated weekly.

 Yes we do however you will have to contact us so we can place your order via phone or email as the price we have online is only for products sold within London M25.